Managing data cubes

 Defaults

-The default settings control what options are selected in the data cube view when a Pivot user first navigates to the data cube.
-By default, the data cube shows data from the latest day and which represents the first measure in the list of available measures for that data cube.
+The default settings control the initial settings for the data cube view when you first navigate to the data cube.
+By default, the data cube shows data from the latest day and the first measure in the list of available measures for that data cube.

 You can modify these defaults, add filtering conditions, or set a specific dimension to be shown with the default settings.